What every best Clothes Dryers has:

 - Adequate drying cycles and options.

-Good Housekeeping editors name the top five dryers for 2016 in several categories, including for large families, small spaces and a ventless option.
+Good Housekeeping editors name the top six dryers in several categories.
 The reviews are brief but informative.
 Elsewhere on this site is a roundup of about 25 other dryers with reviews dating from 2009 to 2015; a number of those have been discontinued, however.

-Lowes.com, the web site of a major home-improvement retailer, lists hundreds of dryer models.
+Lowe's, the web site of a major home-improvement retailer, lists hundreds of dryer models.
 User feedback on this site looks high, but is inflated in many cases by reviews taken from manufacturer web sites.
-While these reviews are unbiased, it appears, most duplicate feedback we saw elsewhere, including HomeDepot.com.
-Because of that, you are probably best off considering user reviews at HomeDepot.com or Lowes.com, but not both.
+While these reviews are unbiased, it appears, most duplicate feedback we saw elsewhere.

-Sears.com sells a good selection of clothes dryers and is the only retailer of Kenmore dryers, so it's a good source to check for reviews of that brand -- even though most Kenmore dryers receive no more than a handful of owner reviews.
+Sears sells a good selection of clothes dryers and is the primary retailer of Kenmore dryers (some are now also sold via Amazon), so it's a good source to check for reviews of that brand -- even though most Kenmore dryers receive no more than a handful of owner reviews.
 Other brands listed appear to have much more feedback, but numbers of reviews are greatly inflated by reviews taken from manufacturers' sites, and Sears does a poor job making that clear.
 Some reviews are from verified Sears's buyers, however.

-AJMadison.com, the web site of a Brooklyn, NY, appliance retailer, has a good selection of clothes dryers.
+AJ Madison, the web site of a Brooklyn, NY, appliance retailer, has a good selection of clothes dryers.
 Once again, reviews are sometimes taken from manufacturers' web sites, so total numbers of reviews can be misleading.
-On the positive side, AJMadison.com clearly identifies those reviews that are sourced elsewhere so you can determine how helpful the feedback on a specific model truly is.
+On the positive side, AJ Madison clearly identifies those reviews that are sourced elsewhere so you can determine how helpful the feedback on a specific model truly is.